MShkut/JetsonNano-ROS2-PX4-Holybro-X500-V2/Serial Comms - Jetson Nano & PX4-6C/ Hardware Configuration Instructions - Serial Communication between Jetson Nano and PX4-6C flight controller.md

 These are instructions for setting up the PX4-6C Flight controller serial communications with the Jetson Nano over the GPIO pins 6,8,10.
 The Jetson nano runs a custom ubuntu kernel to operate on Ubuntu 20.04, this is to allow the installation of ROS2 Foxy, which is necessary for the desired autonomous control later in the project.
+Many commands are taken from https://docs.px4.io/v1.13/en/ros/ros2_comm.html, however I have simplified them for this specific application, including only what's necessary.

 ## Step 1 - Flash Ubuntu 20.04 OS